RoastSlav/NewsAggregator/README.md

 - Serve articles through a RESTful API.
 - Connect to a MySQL database for storing articles.
 - User profiles with registration and login.
+- Pagination for articles.
+- Search for articles.

 ## Requirements